top of page

 Connecticut Women Artists: The Society of Women Painters & Sculptors of Hartford c.
 1929

-The Society of Women Painters and Sculptors of Hartford
+The Society of Women Painters and Sculptors of Hartford, c.1929

 Prosperous Hartford had a large pool of professionally trained women artists from which to draw and the Hartford Courant announced the first exhibition on April 5, 1929.
 The article stated, "If the show is successful, it is planned to make the Women's Exhibition a yearly event.
 Hartford boasts a group of highly talented and capable women artists . . .
 This, however, is the first time the women painters have struck out for themselves, and the experiment should be an interesting one."
 The exhibition comprised fifty-two works by twenty artists aged twenty-eight to sixty-nine.
 The warmly received exhibition was so successful that the fledgling society flourished.
 By 1940 forty members were presenting 135 works in the annual exhibition.
 Many of the participants in the 1929 show were still active in the organization and exhibited in the annual shows well into the 1950s.